critocrito/sugarcube/docs/tutorial.md

 This prints up to 30 search results on the screen.

-Using the `-Q` option, we specified a query, and the `-p` defines which plugins should be run.
-The order of the plugins matter.
-You can't print results to the screen, if you haven't fetched yet any.
+Using the `-Q` option, we specified a query, the `-p` defines which plugins should be run.
+The order of the plugins matters.
+You can't print results to the screen, if you haven't fetched any results yet.
 We run two plugins, first the `ddg_search` plugin, which queries the search engine, and after that we run the `tap_printf` plugin, which prints the results, queries and configuration to the screen.